First Nations Goods and Services Tax

 Overview

 The FNGST has the same basic rules as the GST/HST.
-The same property and services that are taxable under the GST/HST are taxable under the FNGST.
+That is, the same goods and services that are taxable under the GST/HST are taxable under the FNGST.
 The FNGST does not apply to zero-rated or exempt supplies.
+When the FNGST applies, the GST or the federal part of the HST does not apply.

 First Nations that impose the FNGST

-List of First Nations that impose the FNGST, the lands affected, and the effective date of the tax
+List of First Nations that impose the FNGST, the lands affected and the effective date or period of the FNGST

-The following chart shows the First Nations that impose the FNGST, the lands affected, and the effective date of the tax.
+The following chart shows the First Nations that impose the FNGST, the lands affected and the effective date or period of the FNGST.

 First Nations that impose the FNGST